jbcodeforce/aws-studies/docs/infra/index.md

  ![4](./images/ASG-1.png)

+* It is not possible to modify a launch configuration once it is created.
+If we need to change the EC2 instance type for example, we need to create a new launch configuration to use the correct instance type.
+Modify the Auto Scaling group to use this new launch configuration.
+Delete the old launch configuration as it is no longer needed.
-* when creating scaling policies, **CloudWatch** alarms are created.
+* When creating scaling policies, **CloudWatch** alarms are created.
 Ex: "Create an alarm if: CPUUtilization < 36 for 15 data points within 15 minutes".
-* Target tracking scaling: we want average CPU to be under 40%
+* Target tracking scaling: we want average CPU to be under 40%.
-* Scheduled action: increase capacity after 5 PM
+* Scheduled action: increase capacity after 5 PM.
-* Predictive scaling by looking at historical behavior to build forecast rules
+* Predictive scaling by looking at historical behavior to build forecast rules.
-* ASG tries to balance the number of instances across AZs by default, and then delete based on the age of the launch configuration
+* ASG tries to balance the number of instances across AZs by default, and then delete based on the age of the launch configuration.
-* The capacity of our ASG cannot go over the maximum capacity we have allocated during scale out events
+* The capacity of our ASG cannot go over the maximum capacity we have allocated during scale out events.
 * Cool down period is set to 5 mn and will not change the number of instance until this period.
-* when an ALB validates an health check issue it terminates the EC2 instance.
+* When an ALB validates an health check issue it terminates the EC2 instance.

 ## [CloudFront](https://aws.amazon.com/cloudfront/)